09

 Please stay away from the obvious, don’t do what everyone else is doing.

-Who to follow for the best algorithm insights
+8. Sources and follow Richard, Sam, and Matt for the best algorithm insights

 If you do want to know all the ins and outs of getting likes and comments, these gents really know their game and share knowledge — no fuzz, no b*lls*t, no jargon, just honest, upfront advice and nailing it.